-Compression Gas Springs: Compression gas springs are the most common type of gas spring, or gas strut, and are used for standard lifting, opening and counterbalance applications where a contained force device is needed.
+Standard Gas Springs: Stock standard gas springs are the most common type of gas spring, or gas strut, and are used for standard lifting, opening and counterbalance applications where a contained force device is needed.
 More about Standard Gas Springs »

 Adjustable Locking Gas Springs: A locking gas spring incorporates a mechanism to enable the rod to be locked at any point in its travel.
 This set height or position, ensures worker safety, the stability of the lift platform or the equipment.
 More about Adjustable Locking Gas Springs »

 Safety Lock Shroud Springs: A safety locking shroud springs that utilize a mechanical locking device to lock the gas spring in a fully extended position.
 More about Safety Lock Shroud Springs »

 Tension Gas Springs: Also referred to as traction springs, these units operate the opposite of compression gas springs; they retract rather than extend.
 More about Tension Gas Springs »

 Stainless Steel Gas Springs: We stock the most popular 316L stainless steel compression gas springs, used for applications that require protection against corrosion, or that need to be sanitized.
 More about Stainless Steel Gas Springs »

 Custom Designed Springs: When standard gas springs are not suitable, IGS product specialists will design custom gas springs for your specific application.
 More about Custom Designed Springs »

 Dampers: Unlike gas springs that generate force, dampers are used to control closing speed.
 They ensure that any equipment does not release too quickly, protecting the equipment and the safety of workers.
 More about Dampers »